Elevate Your Running with Pilates: A Comprehensive Guide

 Inconsistency

 Sporadic Pilates practice won't yield significant benefits.
-Consistency is key to developing the strength and movement patterns that will improve your running.
+Consistency is key to developing the strength and movement patterns that will improve my running.

 Skipping the Basics